 But despite the act, and the later Slavery Abolition Act of 1833, approved in the year of Wilberforce's death, the fight to eradicate slavery remains as relevant as ever.

 The Wilberforce Institute is a unique centre of research into historical slavery and leads the fight against contemporary exploitation, winning the Queen’s Anniversary Prize in 2016.
-Our work is led by director, Professor John Oldfield, working closely with institute staff and research associates.
+Our work is led by director, Professor Trevor Burnard, working closely with institute staff and research associates.

 We work with governments, NGOs, communities, businesses and other organisations to inform policy and practice – locally, nationally and internationally – in our ongoing work to raise awareness of slavery and to root it out wherever it appears.